bbc/genie-starter-pack/docs/development/event-bus.md

 ### gel-buttons
 Genie both uses and exposes some built in events.
 The channel ***gel-buttons*** is used by all elements to publish messages when any button is clicked.

-Gel event signals automatically add the property *game* to their message's data packet.
+Gel events automatically add the property *game* to their message's data packet.
 This is a reference to the current Phaser game object.

 **Example of subscribing to a gel ui continue button:**
 ```javascript